jmr85/Fake-Store-API-nodejs/README.md

-# My Ecommerce Software Requirements
+# Ecommerce Software Requirements

-fakeStoreApi is an online REST API that you can use whenever you need Pseudo-real data for your e-commerce or shopping website without running any server-side code.
+Store Api Node is an online fake REST API that you can use whenever you need Pseudo-real data for your shopping or e-commerce website without running any server-side code and also for doing API Testing with Postman, RestAssured, etc.

 ## The features in the API :